xavier-quadratic/poseidon-rs/README.md

 ### Round Function

 A round function consists of three transformation that modify the state:
-- ark: the round constants are added to the state.
+- Ark: the round constants are added to the state.
 - S-box: a substitution box $(S-box(x)=x^α)$ is applied to counter algebraic attacks. α is chosen such that $gcd⁡(α,p-1)=1$.
 - Mix: the state is mixed through a multiplication by a $t×t$ [MDS matrix](https://en.wikipedia.org/wiki/MDS_matrix).
 This last transformation makes the hash function resistant against differential and linear cryptanalysis.